IU2MEH/shiva/README.md

 (Parent is QNativeSocketEngine(0x7f3f24003b70), parent's thread is Sons(0x560c9e5be3f0), current thread is QThread(0x560c9e5ba4a0)

-### sometimes while sending lines to clients:
+### sometimes, while sending lines to clients:

 QSocketNotifier: Socket notifiers cannot be enabled or disabled from another thread

-### sometimes when someone disconnects shiva cluster get the following error and hung:
+### sometimes, when someone disconnects, shiva cluster get the following error and crash:

 QObject::connect: Cannot queue arguments of type 'QAbstractSocket::SocketError'